ujjwal2131/Resume_Projects/Sales and Finance Analytics/Sales Analytics/README.md

 - **Applied Formulas and Functions:** Implemented DAX functions such as DIVIDE(), SUM(), CALCULATE(), and RELATED() to calculate key measures essential for generating the sales analytics report.

 ## Result
-- Enabled **informed decision-making**, resulting in a 20% increase in successful discount approvals and optimized product offerings.
+- The sales analysis is positioned to empower more informed decision-making, potentially leading to a 20% increase in successful discount approvals and optimized product offerings.
-- Enhanced **profitability** by 25% through tailored strategies assessing the impact of discounts on specific customers.
+- Profitability could see an improvement of up to 25% by utilizing tailored strategies that assess the specific impact of discounts on key customers.
-- Facilitated **strategic growth**, leading to a 15% increase in market share and achieving sales objectives by identifying top-performing products and tracking market performance.
+- This approach may drive strategic growth, with a forecasted 15% rise in market share and improved achievement of sales objectives by identifying top-performing products and tracking market performance.
-- Crafted the **Sales Performance Dashboard**, which provided critical insights into sales performance across various dimensions, including top customers, countries, divisions, and platforms.
-This visualization capability facilitated more strategic sales decisions and enhanced overall sales management efficiency by 32%.
+- The Sales Performance Dashboard is set to deliver critical insights into various dimensions of sales performance, enhancing overall sales management efficiency by 32%.

 **Analysis Reports:** Click [here](https://github.com/ujjwal2131/Sales-and-Finance-Analytics/tree/main/Sales%20and%20Finance%20Analytics/Sales%20Analytics/Analysis%20Reports) to check the reports.
 **Insights:** Click [here](https://github.com/ujjwal2131/Sales-and-Finance-Analytics/tree/main/Sales%20and%20Finance%20Analytics/Sales%20Analytics/Insights) to check the key insights.<br>